 B.A., University of Notre Dame; M.A., University of Portland; J.D., University of Cincinnati

 Professor Sean Arthurs is a first-year Doctoral Candidate in the Harvard Graduate School of Education's Education Leadership Program.
 Before Harvard, Professor Arthurs was a Clinical Teaching Fellow and Adjunct Professor of Law at Georgetown University Law Center.
 Professor Arthurs graduated from the University of Notre Dame and was a member of the inaugural class of the Alliance for Catholic Education, a two-year volunteer program that places teachers in economically disadvantaged schools in the United States.
 Professor Arthurs earned a Masters of Arts in Teaching from the University of Portland and spent six years teaching in middle and high schools in Louisiana and Maryland.
 Professor Arthurs attended the University of Cincinnati College of Law.
-After law school, Professor Arthurs worked as a Skadden Fellow and staff attorney at the Legal Aid Society for Greater Cincinnati and organized the region’s first bilingual Legal Fair.
+After law school, he worked as a Skadden Fellow and staff attorney at the Legal Aid Society for Greater Cincinnati and organized the region’s first bilingual Legal Fair.
 Professor Arthurs then clerked for Judge Henry H. Kennedy, Jr. on the U.S. District Court for the District of Columbia.
 Before joining the Street Law Clinic, Professor Arthurs spent three years in the litigation department of Shearman & Sterling LLP where he worked on complex, international civil litigation, edited the FCPA Digest, and was awarded the Tahirih Justice Center’s first Pro Bono Attorney of the Year Award.
 Professor Arthurs has presented on Street Law and its unique learner-centered methodology in locations throughout the United States and across the globe.